libeo-tech/take-home-test-inato/THOUGHT-LOG.md

   => "Fixed all Herbal Tea tests in two seconds, CONFIG is turning out to be a good idea"

 - Finished the refacto and I just ran "yarn start" + "git status" and "output.txt" hasn't changed

+#### step three, later possible improvements

+  - we already have good enough Tests and ESlint, which is very nice !
+  - next I would add types, with either Flow or Typescript

+  - I would make the Drug class throw an error if it's initialized with a drug that has a benefit that is either negative or higher than 50

+  - I would turn index.js into a proper test instead of having to run "yarn start" then "git satus" to see whether the file has changed or not

+  - Conceptually, I feel like "updateBenefitValue" should be a method of Drug and not Pharmacy, but this is open to discussion.
+And to be honest, I would rather write code without classes because I find it much easier to test and maintain (of course we still have Classes at CallDesk and I'm not really dogmatic with my opinions)